 The best way to clean carpeted stairs depends on what resources are available for cleaning them.
 Though for many the easiest and best way to clean carpet on stairs involves calling out a professional carpet cleaning company, this may not always be feasible.
 However, using what’s available, along with a bit of hard work, can still result in brightening and removing stains from a carpeted stairway.
+Searching for the same powerful stain spotter our techs rely on daily?
+Check out this daily spotter today for a spotless carpet transformation!

 Best Way to Clean Carpet on Stairs by Hand